nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/setup.md

 ### Google Chrome

 [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.

+### Online Services

+#### Github

+Github is the primary site that software developers throughout the world use to store their code, and share it with other developers.
+Visit the [sign up page](https://github.com/join) and create your own, free account.